 From 1990-91 the northeastern fishery was developed by vessels using both lampara nets and purse seines (Table 3).
 Lampara netting was the main method in the first couple of years, and continued at a low level through the 1990s.
 From 1993-94 onwards, purse seining became the dominant method.
 A diminishing catch (less than 10 t annually) was caught by beach seine.
 Almost all the pilchard catch (particularly in the northeastern fishery) is targeted.
 A small catch (less than 10 t annually), has been recorded as a bycatch of jack mackerel targeting.
 Total annual landings increased steadily from 1990 as the fishery developed in northeastern waters, reaching over 1200 t in 1999-00, and almost 1500 t in 2000-01.
 Landings declined consistently after 2003-04, largely influenced by catches from PIL 1, and since 2010-11 have been between 221 and 391t.
-Landings in PIL 8 have fluctuated between 12 t and 153 t since this stock was introduced to the QMS, and have not exceeded the TACC (65 t) in the last five years.
-The sudden increase in catches in PIL 8 from 1999-2000 to 2005-6 was thought to be in part the result of previously unreported catches now being reported due to the species being introduced to the QMS.
+Landings in PIL 8 have fluctuated between 12 t and 153 t since this stock was introduced to the QMS.
+The sudden increase in catches in PIL 8 from 1999-2000 to 2005-06 was thought to be in part the result of previously unreported catches now being reported due to the species being introduced to the QMS.